 David L. Hecht

 A titan in the field of intellectual property, David L. Hecht represents some of the most powerful and influential people and companies in the world.
 He represents plaintiffs and defendants in high-stakes commercial disputes, with an emphasis on patent, trademark, copyright, trade secret, and right of publicity cases.
 David serves as the co-chair of the firm's intellectual property group.
-He is a founding partner of the firm's New York and New Jersey offices and manages both offices.
+He is a founding partner of the firm's New York office and also serves as the Managing Partner of that office.

 A registered patent attorney, David has appeared in dozens of patent-related matters, including inter partes review proceedings, for industry giants including Raytheon, Huawei, and MediaTek.
 David has tried numerous District Court and International Trade Commission (ITC) cases to verdict involving a wide range of computer, software, communications, and medical products related technologies.
 Among the most notable of those trials was Apple v.
 Samsung, known as the "patent trial of the century."
 David was also part of the trial team that secured the first-ever exclusion order against Apple in the ITC.

 David holds a rare and highly coveted educational trifecta: degrees in engineering (B.S. in electrical and computer engineering), business (M.B.A.) and law (J.D.).
 He worked as a network engineer prior to law school and a patent agent while a law student.
 David also founded several successful startups during the Great Recession, including real estate investment and event production companies.
 David draws from his diverse background and experience to understand the most intricate details of his clients' intellectual property and/or business.

 Prior to joining the firm, David worked for several international law firms, including Jones Day, Quinn Emanuel and Steptoe & Johnson.
 He also worked as in-house counsel for a publicly-traded company focused on licensing and intellectual property assertion.

 Since 2015, David has been recognized as a New York Super Lawyer and Rising Star.